-Ciabatta rolls are wonderfully crispy and chewy on the outside, but light and airy in the middle, offering larger holes which are perfect for mopping up the juice of stews and soups!
+Ciabatta buns are wonderfully crispy and chewy on the outside, but light and airy in the middle, offering larger holes which are perfect for mopping up the juice of stews and soups!
 For the inexperienced breadmaker, these rolls might seem overwhelming at first, but they’re actually simple to make!

 The key to a decent ciabatta roll is the overnight starter.
 The longer the yeast works, the better flavor the bread will have, as this is a fermented yeast bread.
 Bonus- the natural organic acids released by the fermented yeast also help the bread stay fresh longer (so these rolls store considerably longer than regular yeast breads!).